bmichals25/localllm/README.md

 - [Ollama](https://ollama.com/) installed on your Mac
 - Node.js >= 20.0.0
-- A compatible LLM model (e.g., llama3.2) pulled in Ollama
+- At least one compatible LLM model pulled in Ollama

 ## Setup